 We trust that the newly created Ministry of Technology and Investments has been inspired by the pro-activeness of Lebanon’s Arab neighbors in issuing sandbox licenses (MEVP is ready to support).

 1. Develop and nurture the ecosystem.
 The key element to a successful sandbox is the ecosystem developed around it.
-There are four groups of stakeholders that need to be involved in the sandbox: FinTech Startups, Regulators, Financial Institutions, and Investors (VCs & Accelerators).
+Four groups of stakeholders need to be involved in the sandbox: FinTech Startups, Regulators, Financial Institutions, and Investors (VCs & Accelerators).
 Identifying the right members of these groups is the first step to building the sandbox.

 2. Identify the areas of banking that would benefit the most from innovation (i.e. Online Payments, eKYC, Blockchain, Credit score, etc.).
 Then, provide startups with the resources necessary to experiment in those areas under regulatory watch, leveraging members of the ecosystem as partners and mentors.

 3. Identify ways to fund the sandbox.
 Since the sandbox is a not for profit entity it should find funding for its operations without causing a burden on the regulator.

 License fees: Corporates, startups, and Venture Capital firms backing the startups, can be charged for the right to become part of the sandbox.
 However, this could be a deterrent for startup innovation if fees are not kept free or near-free for startups.

 Corporate Sponsorships: Leveraging financial institutions in the ecosystem to sponsor the sandbox as part of their innovation programs.
 This would give them early access to innovative startups, and engagement with the technologies being tested and developed.

 NGO and Special Programs Funding: Leverage funding available to support FinTech innovation especially those with similar objectives.